dico11/prosper/README.md

 # prosper

-Both files are part of the Udacity data visualization course.
-Key message is that the Prosper Rating is proven as a better risk indicator for losses at for lending at Prosper and that Loans rated A or AA provide a good risk mitigation.
-Please have a look.
-I tried to used dimple for an understandable display of the dataset.
+Key message of the visualization is that the Prosper Rating is proven as a better risk indicator for losses compared to the Prosper Score for lending at Prosper and that Loans rated A or AA provide a good risk mitigation.

+I tried to used Dimple for an understandable and interactive display of the dataset.
+Please have a look to investigate the data yourself and let me know if the message comes across.